Poop-fish/Executable-Library-/README.md

-# This not my Full game Library App but a modified version without all my games and main features removed , so you can do what you want with the App
+# This not my Full game Library App but a modified version without all my games and main features removed , so you can do what you want with the App \ Code
 i do plan on releasing full versionn with a bunch of games and more added to it but for now have fun uploading yourn own games and exe files.

 ### opne source and free to do what you want with the code